-The ruins of Kaulon in Monasterace are a fascinating testament to the power of Magna Graecia, representing one of the best-preserved Achaean colonies on the Ionian coast.
-Founded as a strategic bastion, it played a crucial role in the development of trade and religion, becoming a unique cultural bridge between Greece and the local Italic peoples.
-For modern visitors, Kaulon is not merely an archaeological park but a living narrative of artistic sophistication and dramatic conflicts that shaped the ancient world.
+The ruins of Kaulon in Monasterace are a fascinating testament to the power of Magna Graecia, being one of the most recognised Greek colonies on the Ionian coast.
+Founded as a strategic centre, it played an important role in the development of trade and religion, becoming a cultural bridge between Greece and the peoples of Italy.
+For modern visitors, Kaulon is not merely an archaeological park but a readable story of a city's development and its dramatic fall.

 Kaulon and Its Role in the Colonisation of Magna Graecia – Achaean Foundations